 4) the items on the stand are the ‘right’ items to begin with

 Therefore, using the same analogy, what happens if you haven’t realised you need to shop, you have no shopping list or it’s in another language, you need some specialist stuff (e.g. special diets) and you don’t know how to combine the ingredients (ie. know how to cook different carrot based recipes) or there is not enough money to pay for the items?
+Or you want to grow your own.
 Or if actually, what you really want are apples or chocolate or a deckchair?

 Whereas, it seems to me, given that there is much in common between regulation and improvement (aka self-regulation), that an improvement framework could work rather more like a responsive regulation pyramid.
 Rather than universal improvement offers, free to all; graded layers of support offers could be designed contingent on organisation performance, local circumstances and improvement capability (Furnival, 2017).
 I argue that should an organisation have insufficient performance and improvement capability (however defined), then provide a carefully curated responsive improvement support offer; if performance is not so great, but improvement capability is growing; let them be, learn for themselves, etc. Meaning that all improvement support offers are not necessarily free to all, standardised, universally accessible or equally available to organisations regardless of need, performance, improvement capability or circumstances.
 In my research, I found that Monitor’s Single Oversight Framework (SOF), back in 2014, indicated that it was trying to enact this kind of segmentation of organisational performance and then matching that to ‘support’, although there was little robust assessment of improvement capability.
 (Monitor was (is?) a regulator of Foundation Trusts in England).